huwenqing0606/RL-manufacturing/README.md

 Joint Control of Manufacturing and Onsite Microgrid System via Novel Neural-Network Integrated Reinforcement Learning Algorithms

-by Hu, W., Sun, Z., Yang, J., Steimeister, L. and Xu, K.
+by Yang, J., Sun, Z., Hu, W. and Steimeister, L.

 The run files are